-If you’re using raw buckwheat groats, you will first need to toast them.
-Toss them in a pan over a medium heat for a few minutes until brown.
+- Roasted buckwheat: If you're using raw buckwheat groats, you will first need to toast them.
+Toss them in a pan over medium heat for a few minutes until brown.
 Buckwheat groats are a great option for the crust to keep this a nut-free cheesecake.

-Just a touch, the flavour is subtle, but you can omit the cinnamon if you don’t have it to hand.
+- Ground cinnamon: Just a touch, the flavor is subtle, but you can omit the cinnamon if you don't have it to hand.

-Be sure to check that the chocolate you’re using is vegan-friendly.
-Even some dark chocolates tend to sneak milk powder in there 🙁
+- Dark chocolate: Be sure to check that the chocolate you're using is vegan-friendly.
+Even some dark chocolates tend to sneak milk powder in there.

-The star of the show.
-This high protein ingredient gives this cake it’s amazing creamy, silky texture.
+- Silken tofu: The star of the show.
+This high protein ingredient gives this cake its amazing creamy, silky texture.

-A touch of lemon juice helps to balance out the flavours of the cake whilst adding a tangy “cheesecake” effect.
+- Lemon juice: A touch of lemon juice helps to balance out the flavors of the cake whilst adding a tangy "cheesecake" effect.

-This is available in the free-from section in most supermarkets and health food stores.
+- Dairy-free white chocolate: This is available in the free-from section in most supermarkets and health food stores.
 I usually get mine in a local zero waste shop (so handy!).
-If you haven’t yet found one you like you can always try making your own vegan white chocolate!
+If you haven't yet found the one you like you can always try making your own vegan white chocolate!

-This adds another layer of flavour to the cake, you can swap it out for half a teaspoon of vanilla bean paste or the seeds from half a vanilla pod if you have one to hand.
+- Vanilla extract: This adds another layer of flavor to the cake, you can swap it out for half a teaspoon of vanilla bean paste or the seeds from half a vanilla pod if you have one to hand.

-You can also use maldon flakes or Himalayan pink salt depending on what you have to hand.
+- Sea salt: You can also use Maldon flakes or Himalayan pink salt depending on what you have to hand.

-This is an optional step but adds a lovely flavour and enhances the “salted caramel” effect.
+- Maca powder: This is an optional step but adds a lovely flavor and enhances the "salted caramel" effect.

 To make the chocolate filling, you first need to melt the chocolate.
 The best way to do this is over a double boiler (au bain-marie) which consists of a bowl that sits on top of a saucepan with simmering water.
 The steam from the water will rise up and heat the bowl with the chocolate, gently melting it.
 Make sure you use a bowl that's large enough to cover the circumference of the saucepan, otherwise water can spit up and end up in your chocolate, causing it to split.

 Thirty minutes before your cake is set, prepare the caramel sauce.
-Add the condensed coconut milk to a saucepan and bring to the boil, reduce down to a simmer over a medium low heat.
+Add the condensed coconut milk to a saucepan and bring to a boil, reduce down to a simmer over medium-low heat.
 Allow the coconut milk to simmer gently for 20 minutes, stirring often.
 Remove from the heat, add in the salt and whisk well.
 Allow the sauce to cool for 10-15 minutes.